-Welcome to the Digital.com WHOIS research tool.
-This web hosting checker tool gives detailed ownership and hosting information about a website, including the host’s IP address, registration details, contact information and more.
+Our web hosting checker tool gives detailed WHOIS ownership and hosting information about a website, including the host’s IP address, registration details, contact information, and more.

-- Hosting provider: Company that manages the servers on which a business’s website information is stored.
+- Hosting provider: A web host manages the servers where a website is stored.
 To create a website for your business, you’ll need to choose a provider to host your website, then it will be available online.

 - IP address: Every device connected to the internet has an IP, or ‘internet protocol’ address.
 The IP address in the web hosting checker’s results is the IP address for the server who is hosting the website.

-- Owner details: Detailed contact and location information about the owner of a domain or website.
-While ownership details are sometimes private and hidden, some contact information is usually provided.
+- Owner details: Detailed contact and location information about the owner of a domain.
+While ownership details are sometimes hidden, some contact information is usually provided.

 - Nameservers: Nameservers work behind the scenes, translating domain names into IP addresses.
 When you type Digital.com into your browser, a nameserver tells your device which IP address to connect to.